alond44/PathGenerator/README.md

 ```
 #### DSM Load Alternative:

-If you did not initiate the dsm  map in the constractor (passed `None`) you'll need to use the `init_map` method in order to use the instance you've created
+If you did not initiate the dsm  map in the constractor (passed `dsm=None`) you'll need to use the `init_map` method in order to use the instance you've created.

 ```python
 def init_map(self, input_path=None, file_name=None, save_tif=False, pixel_dist=2.0)